reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 }
 ```

-In the code snippet, we are creating a Kinesis Data Stream with `ON_DEMAND` capacity mode.
+In this code snippet, we are creating a Kinesis Data Stream with `ON_DEMAND` capacity mode.
 The capacity mode of `ON_DEMAND` is used for unpredictable workloads which scale the capacity of the data stream automatically in response to varying data traffic.

 With the Kinesis Data Stream created, we will look at how to add data to this stream in the next sections.